Blog /Reviews

 How to write a Google review appeal that works

-Don't guess.
-Match the review against the 8 categories above.
-If it doesn't fit any of them, Google won't remove it.
-If it fits multiple, lead with the strongest one.
+1. Identify the specific policy violation.
+Match the review against the 8 categories.
+If it doesn’t fit any, Google won’t remove it.

-The best evidence comes from the reviewer's own words.
+2. Gather evidence from the review itself.
 Quote specific claims that are verifiably false.
-Note details that don't match your business.
-Point out profile patterns (new account, single review, multiple competitors reviewed).
+Note profile patterns (new account, single review, multiple competitors reviewed).

-A rejection doesn't mean the review is compliant.
-It means your first appeal didn't convince the reviewer.
+5. If rejected: resubmit with different evidence.
+A rejection doesn’t mean the review is compliant.
 Reframe the evidence.
-Try a different violation category if applicable.
+Try a different violation category.
 Google allows multiple appeals.

 What doesn’t work (and wastes your time)